iflix-letsplay/rukus/README.md

 ```

-Rukus is a project skeleton, webpack loader and helpers for building [roit.js](http://roitjs.com)
+Rukus is a project skeleton, webpack loader and helpers for building [riot.js](http://roitjs.com)
 web applications in the iflix style.

 Riot Tag files are replaced with components defined in directories with an index.html template, an index.js (which exports a component
 handler), and a test.js file which validates the component.

-Rukus is an opponionated pattern for building apps with riot.js
+Rukus is an opinionated pattern for building apps with riot.js